developery-nl/Bulwark-Cryptopia-sell-bot/README.md

 ## Purpose

 The Bulwark-Cryptopia-sell-bot lets you automatically transfer coins from your Bulwark wallet to Cryptopia.
 Coins that you e.g. earned with staking or with masternode rewards can now be send and sold at fixed time intervals.
 When your Cryptopia balance is sufficient, at regular time intervals a sell order will be place.
 The transfer amount, order amount, time interval, and sell order rate, can be set by the user.
+At regular intervals BTC can be withdrawn.

 Advantages:
 * instead of e.g. doing a large weekly manual deposit to Cryptopia and 'dump' your coins at once, the bot takes care of many small sell orders daily or even hourly.
 Maybe a positive price impact?
 * all is done automatically without the need to logging into Cryptopia, or make transaction in your wallet
 * in case you have multisend enabled in your wallet, you can disable the transfer function for the bot and only use the sell functionality
 * the bot is able to create the sell order rate relative to the 'live' market conditions
+* the bot is able to cancel a sell order when it takes too long to fill the order

 The bot is not developed to re-evaluate trading decisions in case a sell order is not filled after a certain time.
 It is your responsibility to decide what to do with these orders.
 By changing the sell order parameters in the config file it is possible to sell at market price in case you want all your orders to be filled as quick as possible.